TehNut-Mods/Buttons/README.md

-# Just Enough Widgets (JEW)
+# Buttons

-JustEnoughWidgets (working title) is a mod that adds different kinds of widgets to the left side of your inventory screen.
+Buttons is a mod that adds utility buttons to the left side of your inventory screen.

 There is a large focus on stability, performance, and ease of use.